-Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
-Level 5 and Level 6 grades count equally in the profile.
+- Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
+Level 5 and Level 6 grades count equally in the profile. - Classification determined on the profile of the best grades from 120 credits attained at Level 6 only.